Tomography of the sinuses

 Advantages:

-- Lower Radiation: Compared to traditional CT scans, CBCT exposes the patient to less radiation, making it a safer alternative.
+- Lower Radiation Exposure: Compared to traditional CT scans, CBCT delivers a lower dose of radiation.

 FAQ